Care After Placement of Dental Implants

 Wearing your Prosthesis

 Partial dentures or full dentures may be used after your surgery but only with the permission of Drs.
-Elias, Stephens or Jun.
+Elias, Jun, Stephens or Verratti.
 This was discussed in your pre-operative consultation and reinforced in your post-operative instructions.
 Take care to avoid pressure from these appliances on your surgical site or healing abutments.

 We are currently accepting new patients and would love to help you take your smile to the next level.
 Call The Pacific Coast Center for Oral, Facial and Cosmetic Surgery, Pasadena office Phone Number 626-440-0099 or complete our Contact Form to request an appointment.